Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Introduction

-Nevertheless, current methods remain inadequate in preventing over-forgetting.
-Existing strategies that consider only individual sample properties \cite{huang2024unified,yang2025exploring} overlook the interactions between forget samples and the retain dataset, which is crucial for precise forgetting and utility preservation.
-Memorization-score-based method \cite{zhao2024makes} requires repeated retraining, resulting in significant computational overhead and limiting its scalability to large language models.
-Furthermore, current unlearning objectives provide neither convergence guarantees \cite{liu2025rethinking,ye2025towards} nor explicit stopping criteria, leaving no principled guidance on when sufficient forgetting has been achieved.
+Nevertheless, existing unlearning methods remain inadequate in effectively preventing over-unlearning.
+Approaches that consider only individual sample properties \cite{huang2024unified,yang2025exploring} fail to account for the complex interactions between forget samples and the retain dataset, which exert significant influence on the forgetting behavior and are crucial for maintaining a desirable balance between effectiveness and utility preservation.
+Another line of work leverages memorization scores to guide unlearning \cite{zhao2024makes}.
+However,its reliance on repeated retraining leads to significant computational overhead, making it impractical for LLMs.
+Furthermore, current unlearning objectives inherently lack reliable termination conditions \cite{liu2025rethinking,ye2025towards} and explicit stopping criteria, leaving no principled guidance on when sufficient unlearning has been achieved.

-Although the unlearning methods mentioned above have made considerable efforts in balancing forgetting and utility, effectively preventing over-forgetting remains a significant challenge in LLM unlearning.
-First, measuring the degree of heterogeneous memorization across forget samples is computationally prohibitive, especially for LLMs, and there remains a lack of practical and scalable solutions to model heterogeneous memorization effectively.
-Secondly, identifying an appropriate stopping criterion remains challenging, as the optimal threshold is highly sensitive to variations in model architectures, dataset distributions, and sample-specific characteristics.
-This highlights the urgent need for a scalable unlearning method that mitigates over-forgetting for LLM.
+Despite these substantial efforts in mitigating over-unlearning, effectively preventing it remains a fundamental and largely unsolved challenge in LLM unlearning.
+We attribute such risks to two main factors.
+First, forget samples exhibit strong heterogeneity in memorization and their sematic entanglement with the retain dataset.
+As a result, applying uniform unlearning effort may cause some samples to be over-unlearned while others remain under-unlearned.
+Second, most existing work lack reliable convergence guarantees and explicit stopping criteria, making it difficult to determine when adequate unlearning has been achieved, thereby increasing the risk of over-unlearning across all forget samples.

+In this work, we propose EGUP (\textbf{E}ntanglement \textbf{G}uided \textbf{U}nlearning with \textbf{P}roxy Constraint), an entanglement-guided unlearning framework for large language models that mitigates over-unlearning through entanglement guidance and proxy regularization.
+EGUP explicitly captures inter- and intra-sample entanglement to guide the unlearning process.
+Specifically, inter-sample entanglement, defined across samples, captures the semantic coupling between forget and retain samples in the embedding space and leverages this relationship to adaptively modulate unlearning effort across samples via sample-level loss reweighting, enabling more precise and targeted unlearning.
+In contrast, intra-sample entanglement, defined across iterations, measures the temporal consistency of a forgotten sample’s representations throughout the training process.
+It also reflects how robust this sample remains to perturbations introduced by updates on other forget samples within the shared parameter space.
+By serving as a temporal regulation signal, it helps smooth the unlearning trajectory, thereby preventing instability and avoiding overly aggressive unlearning.